efabless/caravel_mpw-one/docs/source/introduction.rst

 The documentation contains the following chapters:

 * :doc:`description` contains the general information about the Efabless Caravel "harness" SoC,
+* :doc:`getting-started` contains the general information about how to use the Efabless Caravel "harness" SoC,
+* :doc:`tool-versioning` contains the tool versions prefered for usage with the current Efabless Caravel "harness" SoC,
+* :doc:`quick-start` contains a guide on how to get quickly started with using Efabless Caravel "harness" SoC without many details,
+* :doc:`caravel-with-openlane` contains information on how to build your user project with OpenLANE inside the Efabless Caravel "harness" SoC,
 * :doc:`pinout` describes the pinout of the SoC,
 * :doc:`gpio` describes GPIO and its registers,
 * :doc:`housekeeping-spi` describes the SPI responder that can be accessed from a remote host,